-9.5.1.
-The contract schedule shall state when the design documents will be released for construction, if the design documents are not available at the time of bidding, and when the job site, foundations, piers and abutments will be ready, free from obstructions and accessible to the erector, so that erection can start at the designated time and continue without interference or delay caused by the owner's designated representative for construction or other trades.

-- 16.3-64 - 9.5.2.
-The fabricator and the erector shall advise the owner's designated representatives for design and construction, in a timely manner, of the effect any revision has on the contract schedule. - 9.5.3.
+- 9.5.1.
+The contract schedule shall state when the design documents will be released for construction, if the design documents are not available at the time of bidding, and when the jobsite, foundations, piers, and abutments will be ready, free from obstructions, and accessible to the erector, so that erection can start at the designated time and continue without interference or delay caused by the owner's designated representative for construction (ODRC) or other trades. - 9.5.2.
+The fabricator and the erector shall advise the owner's designated representatives for design (ODRD) and ODRC, in a timely manner, of the effect any revision has on the contract schedule. - 9.5.3.
 If the fabrication or erection is significantly delayed due to revisions to the requirements of the contract, or for other reasons that are the responsibility of others, the fabricator and/or erector shall be compensated for the additional costs incurred.